RyneBurden/NFL-Neural-Net/README.md

 nflfastR - used to gather and synthesize data from the 1999-2020 NFL seasons
 Tidyverse - used to clean data after being gathered
 Reticulate - used to interface R dataframes with the Python neural network
+Glue - use for tidying print statements based on input variables

 ### **Twitter: @BearlyAnalytics**